Krishnapro/Krishnapro/README.md

 ## About Me 🚀

-- 👩‍💻  I am a Software Engineer with 2 year of experience specializing in Backend development and Data Engineering.
-I have handson experinece in creating RestAPI, WebSocket, Mircroservices and mircroprocessors.
-I currently work at <a href="https://www.asmaka.biz/">Asmaka Ventures</a> as a Software Engineer in Data Engineerng team.
+- 👩‍💻  I am a Software Engineer with 2+ years of experience in Backend development and Data Engineering.
+I have hands-on experience in RestAPI, WebSocket, Microservices and microprocessors.
+I currently work at <a href="https://www.asmaka.biz/">Asmaka Ventures</a> as a Software Engineer in the Data Engineering team.

 <!--